rinikerlab/lightweight-registration/docs/source/gettingstarted.rst

 Configuration
 -------------
 If you plan to use the command line interface to lwreg, you need to set up a configuration file before you get started.
-The configuration file is a YAML file that contains the following information:
+The configuration file is a JSON file that contains the following information:

     - **dbname**: The name of the database.
     - **dbtype**: The type of the database (sqlite or postgres).